 — New York Jets safety Jamal Adams, via ESPN

-Adams, the No. 7 overall pick in the 2017 NFL Draft from LSU and first-time Pro Bowl selection, has made 198 tackles, including 5.5 sacks in his first two NFL seasons with the Jets.
-Let’s just this one on Pat Patriot wasn’t his best.
+Adams, the No. 7 overall pick in the 2017 NFL Draft from LSU and Pro Bowl selection, has made hundreds of tackles during his career.
+Let's just say this one on Pat Patriot wasn't his best.